Asureda/Project_2020_I/README.md

 config.dat
 ```
 temperature      # Temperature of the initial melting (reduced units)
-iterations       # Melting Velo Verlet Intagration steps
+iterations       # Melting Velo Verlet Integration steps
 (boolean)        # Print thermodynamic magnitudes
 iterations       # Delta iterations to measure thermodynamic magnitudes
 (boolean)        # Compute the radial distribution function
 iterations       # Delta iterations to compute the Rad.
 Dist.
-Func
+Func.
 (boolean)        # Time-positions of the particles (.xyz file)
 iterations       # Delta iterations to save the positions
 ```
 constants.dat
 ```
-0.008314462      # Boltzman constant in kJ/mol.K
+0.008314462      # Boltzman constant in kJ/molK
 6.022d23         # Avogadro number
 ```
-## A2: Speedup and runnung time recomendations
+## A2: Speed up and running time recomendations
 MDP-Double Work
 ```
-- Same numer of particles for each processator
+- Same number of particles for each processor.
 - For each particle is computed the interactions with the others.
-     No symetric reduction is maid to comupute the half of the matrix.
+     No symetric reduction is maid to compute the half of the matrix.
-- Every processator have the same work
+- Every processor has the same work.
 ```
 MDP- Pair
 ```
-- Same number of interactions for each patricle
+- Same number of interactions for each patricle.
 - It is computed the direct and the symetric term.
-We loop over half of the matrix
+We loop over half of the matrix.
-- Every processator have the same work
+- Every processor has the same work.
 ```
 MDP- Symetric Matrix
 ```
-- Same numer of particles for each processator
+- Same number of particles for each processor.
 - It is computed the direct and the symetric term.
-We loop over half of the matrix
+We loop over half of the matrix.
-- Different distribution of the work
+- Different distribution of work between processors.
 ```